OBJECTIVES AND EDITORIAL POLICY

-References to “unpublished data” and “personal communications” should be set in parentheses immediately after mention of the individual(s) name(s) in the text.
-For example: Oliveira AC, Silva PA and Garden LC (unpublished data).
-The author must obtain permission to use a “personal communication”.
+References to “unpublished results” and “personal communication” should appear, in parentheses, following the individual name(s) in the text.
+Example: Oliveira AC, Silva PA and Garden LC (unpublished results).
+The author must obtain permission to use “personal communication”.

 REFERENCES IN THE TEXT

-FIGURES, TABLES, GRAPHS, SUPPLEMENTAL MATERIAL
+FIGURES, TABLES, GRAPHICS